 What Is Business Forecasting?

-Business forecasting is a method to predict the future, where the future is narrowly defined by economic conditions.
+Business forecasting is a method to predict the future—the future of narrowly defined economic conditions, that is.
 It combines information gathered from past circumstances with an accurate picture of the present economy to predict future conditions for a business.

-It refers to techniques such as taking a prospective view of how the economy is likely to turn out in the short-term.
-Its use is critical for businesses whenever the future is uncertain.
+To do so, techniques such as taking a prospective view of how the economy is likely to turn out in the short-term are used.
+Business forecasting is critical for businesses whenever the future is uncertain.
 The more they can focus on the probable outcome, the more success the organization has as it moves forward.

 Business Forecasting Methods

 There are many ways to approach business forecasting.
 For example, there are both qualitative and quantitative methods.
 Some of the more common forecasting models are outlined below.

 Qualitative forecasting is based on the opinion and judgement of consumers and experts.
 This business forecasting method is useful if you have insufficient historical data to make any statistically relevant conclusions.
 In such cases, an expert can help piece together the known bits of data you do have, to try to make a qualitative prediction from that known information.

 Qualitative business forecasting is also useful for when little is known about the future in your industry.
 Relying on historical data is useless if that data is not relevant to the uncharted future you are approaching.
 This can be the case in innovative industries, or if there’s a new constraint entering the market that has never occurred before, such as a new tax law.